-How Fans and Turbines Become Unbalanced
+How Aircraft Fans and Turbines Become Unbalanced

-Fresh from the original manufacturer’s line, a fan or turbine assembly is engineered to operate at its ideal level.
+Fresh from the original manufacturer’s line, an aircraft fan or turbine assembly is engineered to operate at its ideal level.
 The blade placement is optimized for greatest performance, but if damage occurs to one or more blades, it can create an out-of-balance condition.
 Other conditions, such as blade erosion, past FOD damage and repairs, and even normal wear can contribute to fan imbalance.
 Another situation that can affect the fan’s balance is the replacement of damaged and worn fan blades.
 In most cases, the blades are changed in pairs, where the damaged or worn blade is replaced along with the blade that is symmetrically opposite.
 On the surface, it may appear that installing a matched pair of blades will not be a problem, but it can change the overall vibration signature of the fan.

-Fan and Turbine Balancing
+Aircraft Fan and Turbine Balancing

 Leading the Industry with Transient Balancing